 VI.
-Rule 10b5-1 Trading Plans, Section 16 and Rule 144
+RULE 10b5-1 TRADING PLANS, SECTION 16 AND RULE 144

-A. Rule 10b5-1 Trading Plans
+- A. Rule 10b5-1 Trading Plans - 1.
+Overview

-1. Overview

 The SEC's Rule 10b5-1 will protect directors, officers and employees from insider trading liability under Rule 10b5-1 for transactions under a previously established contract, plan or instruction to trade in the Company's stock (a "Trading Plan") entered into in good faith and in accordance with the terms of Rule 10b5-1 and all applicable state laws and will be exempt from the trading restrictions set forth in this Policy.
 The initiation of, and any modification to, any such Trading Plan will be deemed to be a transaction in the Company's securities, and such initiation or modification is subject to all limitations and prohibitions relating to transactions in the Company's securities.
 Each such Trading Plan, and any modification thereof, must be submitted to and pre-approved by the Company's Chief Financial Officer, or such other person as the Board of Directors may designate from time to time (the "Authorizing Officer"), who may impose such conditions on the implementation and operation of the Trading Plan as the Authorizing Officer deems necessary or advisable.
-However, compliance of the Trading Plan to the terms of Rule 10b5-1 and the execution of transactions pursuant to the Trading Plan are the sole responsibility of the person initiating the Trading Plan, not the Company or the Authorizing Officer.
+However, compliance of the Trading Plan, not the Company or the Authorizing Officer.